Updated: Thursday, November 9, 2017, 11:56 AM

 Get more than your fill of wings at this hours-long Philly wing fest.
 Your ticket will provide you with vouchers so that you can try out some of the more than 20 vendors pushing their variety of the chicken wing.
 Besides every flavor and style of wing you can imagine, you can also purchase drinks and other non-fowl foods.
 You can also view three stages of live entertainment and participate in both a chicken costume contest (which you can interpret however you would like) and a ranch dressing chugging contest (which is exactly what it sounds like). — Thea Applebaum Licht

 2 to 6 p.m.
 Saturday, 2300 Arena, 2300 S. Swanson St. $19.99-$49.99; 8 and under free.
 484-935-3378, wingfestivals.com/philadelphia.

-Beaux Arts Ball
+DRESS UP Beaux Arts Ball

 This gala follows in the tradition of masked revelry dating back to the middle ages.
 Guests are asked to celebrate the arts in black-tie and “high fashion” attire, with masquerade costume encouraged; hopefully this year’s theme (“The Art of the Mask”) will bring out some creative millinery.
 See an art collection curated by Philly’s own Art Jawn, eat food from some of the city’s best restaurants, and hear live music and dance in support of the event’s many good causes.
 This year the ball will benefit Penn Radiation Oncology’s Quality of Life Program and the Jack Brewer Foundation’s Hurricane Relief Efforts. —T.A.L.